 Leadership is a tough task to live up to.
 A leader is one that everyone looks up to and reaches out to if they need anything.

 But behind that strong picture, one person is doing their very best to keep it together.

-They dedicate their time and energy to take care of their team, their superiors, clients, and even their partners.
+They dedicate their time and energy to taking care of their team, their superiors, their clients, and even their partners.
 Unfortunately, somewhere along the way, they forget to take care of themselves.